rkuma183/wilsonmar.github.io/_posts/2017-09-23-terraform.md

 {% include _toc.html %}

-This tutorial is a step-by-step hands-on introduction to use of Terraform (at <a target="_blank" href="https://www.terraform.io/intro/index.html">terraform.io</a>) for automating the  building, changing, and versioning of clusters of servers (through load balancers) on AWS, Azure, and Google Cloud using a single set of specifications.
+This tutorial is a step-by-step <strong>hands-on deep yet succinct</strong> introduction to using Hashicorp's Terraform to build, change, and version clusters of
+<a href="#Immutable">immutable</a> servers (through load balancers)
+running on AWS, Azure, and Google Cloud using <a href="#Idempotent">idempotent</a> declarative specifications.

 For me, Terraform (and AWS Cloud Formation) automation <strong>saves you money</strong> by getting you running quicker than manually clicking through the GUI.